Flask – (Creating first simple application)

 DELETE : Deletes target resource provided as URL.

-Now save this file html as try this python script to create the server.
+Now save this file HTML and try this python script to create the server.

 The result will be something like this